 Example Flow: Multi-well Lithofacies

-This article outlines how to use Flows to generate a lithofacies model utilizing multiple wells.
-This requires using four flows building blocks:
+This article outlines using a Flow to generate a lithofacies model utilizing multiple wells.
+To do this the following tools are used:

-In the LogInput block select the database of interest using the dropdown menu.
+In the LogInput tool select the log database of interest using the dropdown menu.
 It is advisable to use a limited well set, so select the Api List radio button and then type in the desired API numbers.

-In the CpiLogCalc block you will designate the logs you want to use in the Config equations section.
+In the CpiLogCalc tool you choose can the logs you want to use in the Config equations section.
 In this example we want to use the “_final” curves as they will have already been composited, normalized, and/or repaired in washout intervals.
 We will set the Output as Logs.
 Finally we will select the CPI file, and tops and well headers database that we want to use.
 This is important because the CPI file is required to make sure that all the parameters are correctly captured.

 Finally, you will need to output the results.
-In this case we output these as points using a PointsOutput block.
+In this case we output these as points using a PointsOutput tool.

 Once this is done, open your CPI file, navigate to the Lithofacies module, open your key well, and select “File Model” as the Model source.
 Then, under Model, select the points dataset generated in the previous step (shown below).